 You don’t have to socialize and give polite, awkward masked smiles at people as they ram their cart into yours at the store AND you don’t have to figure out how to get it all in on the first day or worry about your child leaving half of it in the bus.
 (Not every school uses sites like this, but it’s definitely worth a search.)

-Now, this year is going to be different.
-I know it, you know it, we all know it.
-Our supply lists look a little different this year.
-A lot of schools/states are mandating masks be provided by parents and while I am all for supporting local makers, I also know I am a sucker for being done and having everything ready long before it needs to be.
-The anxiety of knowing I’m waiting on things to come will drive me over the edge.
-I’ve been able to successfully find kid sized masks through Old Navy (online) which come in five or ten packs, so that’s nice.
+Our supply lists may look a little different this year.
+Some schools/states are recommending masks provided by parents.
+I’ve been able to successfully find kid-sized masks through Old Navy (online) which come in five or ten packs, so that’s nice.
 I also ordered some from SchoolMaskPack.com which come in five packs but you also get a bag to wash them in at the end of the week.
 I’d say those are more for the younger grades, but if you’re an adult who likes crayons, you, too, can have a mask that matches your kids!

-I know that we’re all stressed out with the decisions on what to do.
-Every decision feels terrible.
 You might be juggling a job (or two), child care in addition to school, IEPs or children who need to be academically challenged.
-Or maybe you’re just in the in-between and don’t know what to do.
 It’s normal to feel stressed out.
 We are living in a bizarre climate and I think every feeling is totally warranted and expected.
-What we can do is prepare our kids the best we know how.
+What we can do is prepare our kids the best we know-how.

 August will be over before you know it and we’ll all be posting our first day of school pictures soon.
 Whether it’s with snazzy new outfits and fresh haircuts or pajamas and bedhead, we are going to get there together.
 Enjoy the last few weeks of summer and don’t let school supplies stress you out.
 You can rock this.